Skip to main content

 The Australian Government does not own any remote stores.
 Like commercial businesses nationwide, remote stores operate under a variety of ownership and management arrangements.

 Consultations on the National Strategy have closed.
-For more information, view the National Strategy for Food Security in Remote First Nations Communities page.
+For more information, view the National Strategy for Food Security in Remote Aboriginal and Torres Strait Islander communities page.

 View the National Strategy for Food Security in Remote First Nations Communities page